 Map Out A Job Search Strategy

 These documents need to showcase your accomplishments and competencies within your industry and highlight what you can offer the company concerning revenue increases, productivity improvements, or business growth.
-A targeted resume gets better results – when it lands on someone’s desk, it shows you are an expert in the position you are wishing to secure.
+A targeted resume gets better results – when it lands on someone’s desk, it shows you are an expert in the position you wish to secure.

-Once you’re satisfied that your documents effectively sell your skills and talents, it’s important to set daily and weekly objectives so that you have a concrete way of evaluating your progress.
+Once you’re satisfied that your documents effectively sell your skills and talents, it’s important to set daily and weekly objectives to have a concrete way of evaluating your progress.
 Identifying weekly objectives will also hold you accountable for your actions and push you to achieve your goals.

 A Job Search Plan – Structure Your Time Wisely

 Next, determine the amount of time you are willing to allocate to identifying target companies, researching job openings, making contacts, and completing follow-ups.
 Setting a timestamp ensures that you plan for all these steps.
 Making deadlines will keep you organized and structured.
 It is wise to invest in a manual day planner to record all of your appointments, activities, and results.
-Using technology such as your phone or laptop is useful to many job seekers, but for others, a physical day planner might be better.
+Using technology such as your phone or laptop is useful to many job seekers, but a physical day planner might be better for others.

 If Possible, Turn Your Job Search Into Your 9–5